Frequently Asked Questions by Puppy Buyers

 Do you dock tails & dew claws?

 We dock tails, leaving 3/4 of the original length.
 We remove dew claws as well.
+This is done when puppies are three days old.
+So it's normally not possible to request that tails and dewclaws be left intact.

 Do you give the puppies their first shot & worming?